See Your House in Any Paint Color — Free AI Exterior Visualizer

 Free · No account needed · 10 seconds

-Why this works: painted brick is committed — once you paint brick it stays painted, which costs you the natural-brick look forever.
+Why this works: painted brick is committed: once you paint brick it stays painted, which costs you the natural-brick look forever.
 But the upside is the cleanest visual reset available.
 The charcoal garage door is what pulls the whole composition together; without it, white brick looks like a wedding cake.
 The shutters complete the contrast triangle: white wall, black trim, gray door.
-Look at your own facade for a second — wall, trim, door.
+Look at your own facade for a second: wall, trim, door.
 Do you have three distinct values, or does it all blur into one tone?
 That blur is most of what reads as “dated.”

 Where it fits: modern farmhouses, transitional architecture, anywhere on a wooded lot where the white reads softer against greens.
-Less right on tight suburban lots where every house is white — there your house disappears.
+Less right on tight suburban lots where every house is white.
+There your house disappears.

 Style 2: Warm Gray Limewash

 The middle path.
-Limewash isn’t paint — it’s a mineral coating that lets the brick texture read through, which means the house keeps its character but loses the dated red.
+Limewash isn’t paint.
+It’s a mineral coating that lets the brick texture read through, which means the house keeps its character but loses the dated red.

 Same brick house with warm gray limewash finish and dark charcoal trim — limewash direction